Hello and welcome to the Blog! Please feel free to look round.

 The Blog and I

-The Blog is updated regularly – weekly if at all possible.
-It prods me awake in the early hours of the morning, muttering ‘Me!
-You haven’t updated me!
+When in the mood, the Blog prods me awake in the early hours of the morning, muttering ‘Me!
+You haven’t updated me for eons!
 How about talking about…’ and I wander grumpily downstairs into the writing cave, coffee in hand, emerging only once the task is done.

 That actually is a lie – I emerge several times, but only to refill the coffee mug.
 Or to cook a fried egg sandwich.
 Or both.